bobbycomet/Conky-Studio/README.md

 - Layer / undockable property workflows
 - Generate `theme.json`
 - OpenDesktop integration (opens in browser)
+- Share a project by sharing the JSON made when you save the project

 ### Beta

 - **Legacy importer** (see below)
-- Music / now-playing nodes with playerctl-style scripts
+- Music/now-playing nodes with playerctl-style scripts

 ### In progress

+These two features will be left to the community to decide whether to add or not.

 - Animation keyframes
 - Built-in performance profiler